 When I say that this is my most famous (and the most asked) recipe, I’m not exaggerating.
-Just about every one of my co-workers and family member have tried these meatballs and immediately asked how I make them.
+Just about every one of my co-workers and family member have tried these Italian meatballs and immediately asked how I make them.

-Every party that we host, I have to include this as an option no matter what else I make.
-All of my family and friends fell in love with these meatballs at first bite and it’s the only recipe they now use.
+Every party that we host, I have to make meatballs no matter what else I make.
+All of my family and friends fell in love with them at first bite and it’s the only recipe they now use.

-As a matter of fact, this was one of the first recipes that I posted on this site 7 years ago, when I first started my blog.
+As a matter of fact, this was one of the first recipes that I posted on this site 11 years ago, when I first started my site.
 Through the years, I’ve posted hundreds of recipes and this is still the first one my husband asks for.

 I wanted to resurrect this classic dish from the years of newer recipes and share it with all my new readers.
 It’s a dish worth re-sharing over and over again.